handshake-org/hs-airdrop/README.md

 a determined analyst could link an on-chain airdrop redemption to a person's identity.

-To solve the privacy issue in a non-interactive way, a 32 byte scalar has been [encrypted to][nonces] your public key (you will have to grind a file full of encrypted blobs to find it).
-For EC keys, this scalar is meant to be _added_ to your existing key pair (a la HD derivation).
+To solve the privacy issue in a non-interactive way, a 32 byte nonce has been [encrypted to][nonces] your public key (you will have to grind a file full of many ciphertexts to find it).
+For EC keys, this nonce is treated as a scalar and is used to derive a new key from your old one.
 For RSA keys, a much more [complicated setup][goosig] is necessary.
-In either case, once your _new_ key is derived using this scalar, you will be able to find its corresponding leaf in the merkle tree published above.
+In either case, once your _new_ key is derived using this nonce, you will be able to find its corresponding leaf in the merkle tree published above.

 Publishing a signed airdrop proof using this method _does not_ leak any information about your actual identity.